mollmikey/online-chat-system/README.md

 - [ ] Visit the home-page

   Vite will log out a url similar to [[http://localhost:5173]]

-You should see a list of posts presented as a JSON document

 ## 1. Write the hook to fetch posts for the timeline